LaChimere/ci6204-project-cost-management/assignments/literature-review.md

   **Qualitative cost estimation techniques can be categorized into intuitive and analogical techniques.**

+  1. **Intuitive Cost Estimation Techniques**

-  **The intuitive cost estimation techniques are based on using the past experience.**
+     based on using the past experience.

+     * Case-Based Methodology

-  **One of the intuitive cost estimation techniques is case-based methodology, which is known as case-based reasoning (CBR) attempts to make use of the information contained in previous design cases by adapting a past design from a database that closely matches the attributes of a new design.**
+       known as case-based reasoning (CBR) attempts to make use of the info contained in previous design cases by adapting a past design from a database that closely matches the attributes of a new design.

+     * Design Support Systems (DSS)

-  **Next one is decision support systems (DSS), the main purpose of which is to assist estimators in making better judgments and decisions at different levels of the estimation process by making use of the stored knowledge of experts in the field.**
+       to assist estimators in making better judgments and decisions at different levels of the estimation process by making use of the stored knowledge of experts in the field.

+       * Rule-Based Systems

-  *Rule-Based Systems.
-These systems are based on process time and cost calculation of feasible processes from a set of available ones for the manufacture of a part based on design and/or manufacturing constraints.
-Such a system reflects these constraints in a respective rule class with the information encapsulated in it by an expert in the area.
-A rule-based algorithm is an example of one such approach that helps to establish design and manufacturing constraints.*
+         based on process time and cost calculation of feasible processes from a set of available ones for the manufacture of a part based on design and/or manufacturing constraints.

-  *Fuzzy-Logic Approach.
-This approach to cost estimation is particularly helpful in handling uncertainty.*

-  *Expert Systems.
-This approach is based on storing the knowledge in a database and manipulating it on demand to infer quicker, more consistent, and more accurate results based on an attempt to mimic the human expert thought process with the help of an automated logical reasoning approach, normally achieved by rule-based programing.*

-  *During the early phases of the design cycle, when limited data are available, qualitative cost estimation techniques are more appropriate and provide a helpful starting point for a detailed analysis at a later stage.*

-  *Qualitative techniques, therefore, are helpful either in furnishing rough cost estimates or serve as a decision-aid tool for designers or estimators especially during the early phases of design process.*
+         helps to design and manufacturing constraints.

+       * Fuzzy-Logic Approach

+         particularly helpful in handling uncertainty, may be quite tedious and need further research when objects are complex.

+  2. **Analogical Cost Estimation Techniques**

+     employ similarity criteria based on historical cost data for products with known cost.

+     * Regression Analysis Models

+       make use of the historical cost data to establish a linear relationship between the product costs for the past design cases and the values of certain selected variables so that the relationship can be used to forecast the cost of a new product. (*e.g.* linear relationships between the final product cost and the cost factors)

+     * Back-Propagation Neural-Network (BPNN) Models

+       use a neural network (NN) trained from past data to answer to questions that may not have been seen before.

+       particularly useful in uncertain conditions and adaptable to deal with nonlinearity issues.

+  3. Parametric Cost Estimation Techniques (Quantitative)

+     by applying the statistical methodologies, by expressing cost as a function of its constituent variables.

+     helpful when the parameters could be easily identified.

+  4. Analytical Cost Estimation Techniques (Quantitative)

+  Qualitative techniques are generally favorable in making cost estimates in the early design stages because these techniques make use of the past data to predict the cost of anew product without requiring detailed information.
+Although, the accuracy of these techniques is sometimes questionable, the rough estimates obtained in the early design phases still provide a good platform for decision making, which is employed during all the stages of the design and development process.
+Thus, product cost can be controlled from the conceptual design stages when the design alternatives have a direct bearing on the product cost to the shop floor execution stages when the process alternatives are the results of the choices made during the early phases of the design process.

 * > Aram, S., Eastman, C., & Beetz, J. (2014).
 Qualitative and quantitative cost estimation: a methodology analysis.
 In *Computing in Civil and Building Engineering (2014)* (pp. 381-389).